nothingnothings/r3f-portfolio/README.md

 - Gsap (library responsible for animating many 2D and 3D component's css properties)
 - Bootstrap (used for the responsive layout of the &lt;AboutMe&gt; and &lt;Skills&gt; Pages)
 - FontAwesome (for the icons of the &lt;SocialMediaPanel&gt;)
+- Vite (for the bundling of the app)
 - Netlify (for the deployment of the app)